Sparse Spatial Transformers for Few-Shot Learning: Our Method

-Them, for each patch in $v_q$, we select the most similar patch in all patches from prototype $v_{S_n|q}$.
-Then, we sum $K$ selected patches as the similarity between the query image and support class $n$:
+Then, for each patch in $v_q$, we select the most similar patch among all patches from prototype $v_{S_n|q}$.
+We sum $K$ selected patches as the similarity between the query image and support class $n$:

-Under the \emph{N}-way \emph{M}-shot few-shot learning setting, we can get semantic similarity vectors $P\in \mathbb{R}^N$.
+Under the \emph{N}-way \emph{M}-shot few-shot learning setting, we can obtain semantic similarity vectors $P\in \mathbb{R}^N$.
+The training procedure of SSFormers is shown in Algorithm 1.